ConSynSys-Technologies/fns-template-app/tasks/README.md

     dev_token="dev_token",
 )
 ```
-Keep in mind that the token will work only for 1 hour as a default.
+Keep in mind that the token will work only for 1 hour.

 E.g.